chloevogel/Test_OTscOmics/README.md

 # Test and reproduction of the "OT improves cell-cell similarity inference in single-cell omics data" paper

-These data and Python script will allow you to run properly our reproduction of the '[Optimal Transport improves cell-cell similarity inference in single-cell omics data](https://academic.oup.com/bioinformatics/article/38/8/2169/6528312)' paper computations.
+These data and Python script will allow you to run properly our reproduction of the '[Optimal Transport improves cell-cell similarity inference in single-cell omics data](https://academic.oup.com/bioinformatics/article/38/8/2169/6528312)' paper (Huizing et al., 2022) computations.
 Optimal Transport is there applied as a similarity metric in between single-cell omics data.

 ## Jupyter Notebook